Ultra-Bright Electron Bunch Injection in a Plasma Wakefield Driven by a Superluminal Flying Focus Electron Beam

-Recently, the optical FF concept \cite{Froula2018,Palastro2018,Kondakci2019,Palastro2020,Yessenov2020,Caizergues2020} has been developed to provide customized spatio-temporal control over the intensity of focused laser beams.
+Recently, the optical FF concept \cite{Froula2018,Palastro2018,Kondakci2019,Palastro2020,Yessenov2020,Caizergues2020} has been developed to provide customized spatiotemporal control over the intensity of focused laser beams.
 It has been proposed to use such pulses to overcome the dephasing that arises in LWFAs \cite{Palastro2020,Caizergues2020}.
-In this letter, we propose the use of the FF formed by a charged particle beam to trigger self-injection and accelerate the injected beam beam in a PWFA.
-The FF is formed from a charged particle beam with a correlated energy-spread (energy-chirp) focused by magnetic or plasma lenses.
-Since the focal length is proportional to the particle energy, different slices of a beam with an energy-chirp will be focused to different positions due to chromatic aberrations.
-For a positive-/negative-chirped beam, the slices approaching the beam head will come to focus earlier/later, resulting in a sub-/super-luminal FF.
-We note that ultrashort electron bunches with residual negative/positive chirps have been routinely produced at FFTB \cite{Hogan2005,Litos2014}.
+In this Letter, we propose the use of the FF formed by a charged particle beam to trigger self-injection and accelerate the injected beam beam in a PWFA.
+The FF is formed from a charged particle beam with a correlated energy spread (energy chirp) focused by magnetic or plasma lenses.
+Since the focal length is proportional to the particle energy, different slices of a beam with an energy chirp will be focused to different positions due to chromatic aberrations.
+For a positive- (negative-) chirped beam, the slices approaching the beam head will come to focus earlier (latter), resulting in a sub- (super-) luminal FF.
+We note that ultrashort electron bunches with residual negative or positive chirps have been routinely produced at the Final Focus Test Beam experimental facility \cite{Hogan2005,Litos2014}.

 Figure \ref{fig:schematic_ff} illustrates how to generate a superluminal FF.
 An FF beam is characterized by the velocity of the density peak, the effective pulse length, and the effective diffraction length as illustrated in Fig. \ref{fig:schematic_ff}.